 Do it the right way — even when no one is looking.

-Following the death of Razorback walk-on turned NFL draft pick Brandon Burlsworth in 1999, Arkansas coach Houston Nutt coined the phrase “Do it the Burls Way.”
+Following the death of Razorback walk-on turned NFL draft pick Brandon Burlsworth in 1999, University of Arkansas football coach Houston Nutt coined the phrase “Do it the Burls Way.”
 It’s the way Burlsworth lived his life before his untimely death in a car accident.

 While it’s a phrase used to motivate football players, it’s a great way to live life.